tcmml/tcmml.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: List of participants
+title: List of participants and timetable
 ---

-You will find the list of speakers for the workshop.
+You will find the list of speakers for the workshop.sfefzef fezfezfez fzefezf fezfezfezf zefezfezfezf zefezfezf

 Jérôme Nika (disponible par Skype) : postdoctoral researcher at université de La Rochelle, invited researcher in the Music Representations team at IRCAM (UMR STMS 9912 CNRS), lead developer of DYCI2 Library